usatlas/AFdocs/tier3docs/jupyter/SLACJupyterExtraFuncs.md

 ### What is "rapids-0.18"
 See https://rapids.ai for detail.
 In short, packages such as `cupy`, `cudf` provide `numpy` and `pandas` equivalent but run in Nvidia GPUs.

+## Install PYCUDA

+Open a Terminal in JupyterLab and run the following command:

+`python3 -m pip install pycuda --user`

+To test whether your PYCUDA works, try [this python script](pycuda.test.py.txt) in JupyterLab.
+The script contains two URLs that explain the concepts of CUDA thread blocks and thread indexing.